Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 - It is often easier to route in single layer mode, press Shift+S to toggle to in and out of single layer mode.

-- Click button on the Wiring Toolbar, select Interactive Routing from the Place menu, or right-click and choose Interactive Routing from the context menu.
+- Click button on the Active Bar (Ctrl+W shortcut), or select Interactive Routing from the Route menu, or right-click and choose Interactive Routing from the context menu.
 The cursor will change to a crosshair, indicating you are in interactive routing mode.

 - Left-Click or press Enter to anchor the first point of the track.